moengiant/DomoWeatherAlert/README.md

 The weatheralert.py script pulls data from a NOAA  rss feed and is parsed using the feedparser module.
 NOAA's website:  https://alerts.weather.gov/
-The script checks to see if there are any active alert for the area definded by the rss feed.
+The script checks to see if there is an active alert for the area defind by the rss feed.
-If so the script will send a text message in addition to announcing  the weather alert message via a Googlecast device or group.
+If there is an active alert the script will send a text message in addition to announcing the weather alert message via a Googlecast device or cast group.
 The script generates an mp3 file using the python gTTS module.
 The mp3 file, weather_alert_message.mp3, is saved in the www/media directory.
 Once the mp3 file is created the script then uses the pychromecast module to play the file to a Chromecast device or group on the network.